MicrosoftDocs/winrt-api/windows.ui.xaml.controls/tooltipservice.md

 By default, a [ToolTip](tooltip.md) is displayed centered above the pointer.
 The placement is not constrained by the app window, so the [ToolTip](tooltip.md) might be displayed partially or completely outside of the app window bounds.

-If a [ToolTip](tooltip.md) obscures the content it is referring to, you can adjust it's placement.
+If a [ToolTip](tooltip.md) obscures the content it is referring to, you can adjust its placement.
 Use the ToolTipService.Placement attached property to place the [ToolTip](tooltip.md) above, below, left, or right of the pointer.

 If there is no explicit PlacementTarget, the placement target for a tooltip is the element that specifies a value for its TooltipService.ToolTip attached property value.
 Any Placement value (either as an attached property or as an attribute on an explicit ToolTip element) applies to that target.